New Towns Acts: New Towns Act 1946

-New Town Development Corporations
+New Town development corporations

-The act set up Development Corporations which were responsible for the management, design and development of New Towns.
+The act set up development corporations which were responsible for the management, design and development of New Towns.

-These were Public Corporations financed by the Government through Treasury loans.
-The boards were appointed by Central Government;

-importantly, they were given planning and compulsory purchase order powers.
+These were public corporations financed by the government through Treasury loans.
+The boards were appointed by central government; importantly, they were given planning and compulsory purchase order powers.

 Their first task was to draw up development frameworks for a mix of housing, offices, industrial development, transport infrastructure and open space.

 Town Development Act 1952

-Although not formally a "New Towns Act", the Town Development Act uses the powers established by the 1946 Act to expand existing towns to achieve the same or similar purposes.
+Although not formally a "New Towns Act", the Town Development Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c.
+54) uses the powers established by the 1946 act to expand existing towns to achieve the same or similar purposes.
 The introduction to the act gives its purpose: "An Act to encourage town development in county districts for the relief of congestion or over-population elsewhere, and for related purposes, [etc]".
 It was this act that enabled London County Council to establish its overspill estates as far away as Cornwall and Northamptonshire.
 By 1973, over 40 new and expanded towns were described in Parliament as "London overspill".
 The Act, despite being "obscure and almost forgotten", is credited as having a "significant effect upon the pattern of urban development" in the UK.